-Motor racing has a long and chequered history of cheating, from illegal designs to the use of nitrous oxide to give cars a boost.
-On May 23rd, however, a new type emerged when a Formula Edriver, Daniel Abt, was disqualified for substituting a teenage video-gamer to drive for him.
+Motor RACING has a long and chegal designs to the use of nitrous oxide to give cars a boost.
+On May 23rd, however, a new type emerged when a Formula E driver, Daniel Abt, was disqualified for substituting a teenage video-gamer to drive for him.
 The cheating happened not in a real car but in a virtual version of the sport, played on the official "Formula 1" video game, organised to keep fans amused while real racing was stopped for the pandemic.
 The races put car drivers up against professional virtual racers, and were watched by hundreds of thousands of viewers on television as well as YouTube and Twitch, a live-streaming service owned by Amazon.

 The virtual F1 contest was not the only example of athletes taking to a video-game version of their sport during the pandemic.
-In Britain Sky Sports, a broadcaster, showed matches of "F1FA", a popular football game, with players from the real-life Premier League.
+In Britain Sky Sports, a broadcaster, showed matches of "FIFA", a popular football game, with players from the real-life Premier League.
 In America NASCAR races have been held virtually, too.